isomerpages/ncss-ssi/pages/training/certificate_prog/certificate-in-peer-support.md

 Upon completion of this module, learners are expected to:

--   Apply recovery and resilience principles to support their peers in their recovery journeys.
+- Apply recovery and resilience principles to support their peers.
--   Demonstrate peer support practice through the role of a peer support specialist.
+- Demonstrate peer support practice in the role of a peer support specialist.
--   Relate the purpose of recovery and resilience documentation to peer support practice.
+- Identify key areas of progress of their peers and be able to notate the progress of peer support sessions through relevant documentation.

--   Share a recovery/resilience story.

 - Apply the practice of peer support and resilient conversation in culturally diverse situations.
 - Apply ethical standards to peer support scenarios.

--   Prepare a primary self-healthcare survey.
+- Relate a personal recovery story from a resilience perspective.

--   Facilitate a resilient conversation with peers facing challenging situations.
+- Facilitate a healthcare presentation for peer support.

--   Practice trauma informed care with peers.

--   Practice peer support with peers facing addiction challenges.
+- Facilitate peer support through a resilient-focused conversations in diverse situations.

--   Prepare for career readiness as a Peer Support Specialist.

 ### Assessment Requirements